forceporquillo/forceporquillo/README.md

 ### Hi there, I'm Force - aka [forcecodes][website] 👋

-## I'm a Software Engineering Student, Mobile Developer, and Teacher!
+## I'm a Software Engineering Student.
 - 🔭 I’m currently working on a [Kotlin Coroutines][kotlin]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Kotlin and Flutter. 📱
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other open source devs.
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to create mobile softwares